M66B/FairEmail/FAQ.md

 *...
 Invalid security certificate (Can't verify identity of server) ...*<br />
 *...
 Chain validation failed ... timestamp check failed ...
 Certificate expired at ...*<br />

-This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap Manual setup).
+This can be caused by using an incorrect host name, so first double check the host name in the advanced identity/account settings (tap *Manual setup and account options*).
 Please see the documentation of the email provider about the right host name.
+Sometimes the right host name is in the error message.

 You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).